Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Mixed autonomy

-First, the evaluation criteria for mixed autonomy settings will typically be less clear than in studies of isolated autonomy.
-Studies in isolated autonomy are often evaluated with respect to known human or expert performance for a similar task.
-For example, the performance of a self-driving vehicle in the isolated autonomy context is typically measured against that of a human driver \cite{Bojarski2016, ShalevShwartz2016}.
-Similarly, expert demonstrations are often considered the objective in robot learning for a variety of tasks, including locomotion, grasping, and manipulation \cite{atkeson1997robot, abbeel2004apprenticeship, Levine2016}.
-In these cases, we may assume knowledge of a good control law and that it is feasible to attain, e.g. from a human or expert demonstrator.
-However, evaluating with respect to human performance makes implicit assumptions about the capabilities of the autonomous system and the optimality of human performance, both of which may be incorrect.
-For example, in the context of a mixed autonomy traffic system, evaluating with respect to the known human performance is restrictive; it is well known that human driving behavior induces (suboptimal) stop-and-go traffic in a wide regime of traffic scenarios \cite{Sugiyama2008, Orosz2010}. \todoEugene{Do you need to define stop and go traffic before you use it as a standard term?} In mixed autonomy settings, we are instead interested evaluating autonomy with respect to a different, possibly system-level objective, in order to understand its potential effects on the system.
+Mixed autonomy differs from the earlier introduced cases in two nuanced but important ways, summarized in Table~\ref{table:mixed-autonomy-problem}.
+First, the evaluation criteria of interest in mixed autonomy settings may exhibit more uncertainty than in isolated autonomy.
+Isolated autonomy is often evaluated with respect to a known outcome, such as human or expert performance for a similar task.
+The canonical example is the performance of a single AV, compared to a human driver~\cite{Bojarski2016, ShalevShwartz2016}.
+Similarly, expert demonstrations are often considered a gold standard in robotic learning for a variety of tasks, including locomotion, grasping, and manipulation~\cite{atkeson1997robot, abbeel2004apprenticeship, Levine2016}.
+In these cases, we assume both knowledge of a good control law and that it is feasible to attain.
+However, evaluating with respect to a known outcome makes implicit assumptions about the capabilities of the autonomous system and the optimality of the known outcome, both of which may be incorrect.
+For example, in the context of traffic networks, evaluating with respect to the known human performance is restrictive; it is well known that human driving behavior induces (suboptimal) stop-and-go traffic in a wide regime of traffic scenarios~\cite{Sugiyama2008, Orosz2010}. \todoEugene{Do you need to define stop and go traffic before you use it as a standard term?} In mixed autonomy settings, we are instead interested in evaluating with respect to a broader performance measures, such as traffic congestion, to understand potential effects on the system as a whole; the measures may be system-level, may be unattainable, and may be only partially controllable.